Hongqi H9

-The Hongqi H9 (code-named C229) is a full-size luxury sedan produced by Chinese automobile manufacturer Hongqi, a subsidiary of FAW Group.
+The Hongqi H9 is a full-size luxury sedan produced by Chinese automobile manufacturer Hongqi, a subsidiary of FAW Group.

 First generation (2020–present)

+The car was originally developed as a successor to the Hongqi H7, but eventually turned out to be a more upmarket vehicle.
+The car is based on the 2012 Audi A6L.
 The H9 was presented in January 2020 in Beijing Great Hall of the People.
 It has been on the Chinese market since August 2020.
 A stretched version of the H9, the H9+, was released in 2021.
 It can be distinguished from the normal H9 by a larger & Chromed B-pillar.

 The H9 is powered either by a two-liter turbocharged gasoline engine plus a 48V mild hybrid system with 185 kW (252 hp) or a three-liter supercharged gasoline engine with 208 kW (283 hp).
 Both variants have rear-wheel drive and a 7-speed dual clutch transmission.

 The vehicle was launched in the United Arab Emirates in December 2020.